alphashack/gitban/README.md

 The purpose of this tool is to provide a very simple workflow based loosely on the [kanban board](http://en.wikipedia.org/wiki/Kanban_board) style whereby all issues are initially added to the system in a "backlog" / unassigned state.
 Do this by just creating a new issue in github.

 Next, issues can be assigned to team members.
-This puts the issue into a "ready" state and is can be done using the "take" command.
+This puts the issue into a "ready" state and can be done using the "take" command.

     gitban take 47